Gratitude is like a muscle that can be exercised. It takes time to build.

 Yoga makes you feel good, plain and simple.
 It’s also a great way to express gratitude as you focus and get feedback from different areas of the body.

-Spend some time today trying these twenty-three partner yoga poses and see what new heights you can reach!
+Spend some time today trying these 38 partner yoga poses and see what new heights you can reach!

 17. Watch an Inspiring Sports Movie or Documentary